vezlo/assistant-chat/PACKAGE_README.md

 1. Create conversations automatically
 2. Send user messages to the server
 3. Stream AI responses in real-time
+4. **Realtime Updates**: With `supabaseUrl` and `supabaseAnonKey` configured, the widget receives realtime updates for agent handoff and live message synchronization

 Configure your Assistant Server URL in your application: